Cordless Power Tool Battery Charge Cost Calculator

 JJ Ben-Joseph headshot JJ Ben-Joseph

 3. Set charger efficiency (%).
 If you do not know this value, 80–90% is typical for modern lithium-ion chargers.
-The default of 85% is a reasonable general assumption.
+The default of 85% is a reasonable everyday assumption.

 4. Enter your electricity rate ($/kWh).
 You can usually find this on your utility bill.
 In many regions it ranges from about $0.10 to $0.30 per kWh.

 5. Enter charges per week.
 Use the number of full-equivalent charges.
-For example, two half-charges in a week ≈ one full charge.
+Two half-charges in a week are roughly one full charge for this purpose.

 6. Run the calculation.
 The results show your estimated cost per charge, per week, and per year for that battery and charging pattern.